AngryMaciek/hypercomplex/CONTRIBUTING.md

 PS.
 Remember that if you work in a conda environment and use internal compilers it may be necessary to provide additional paths to the headers and for the linker at the compilation time (flags: `-I` and `-L`), thus you may be required to adjust the commands in the _Makefile_(!)
-Please see the "Conda" CI workflows, this note applies there too.
+Please see the "conda" CI jobs, they are related to building a conda package but this note applies to these tests too.

 ### local Docker container